jack-pappas/facio/References.rst

 =========

 Owens, Scott, John Reppy, and Aaron Turon.
 "Regular-expression derivatives re-examined."
 J. Funct.
 Program 19, no. 2 (2009): 173-190.

+Friedmann, Oliver, and Martin Lange.
+"More on balanced diets."
+Journal of Functional Programming 21, no. 2 (2011): 135-157.

 Graham